m-labs/artiq/doc/manual/core_device.rst

 .. warning:: Windows is not supported.

+.. warning:: The Pipistrello draws a high current over USB, and that current increases when the FPGA design is active.
+If you experience problems such as intermittent board freezes or USB errors, try connecting it to a self-powered USB hub.

 When plugged to an adapter, the NIST QC1 hardware can be used.
 The TTL lines are mapped to RTIO channels as follows:

 +--------------+------------+--------------+